CaiJingLong/flutter_ijkplayer/README-EN.md

 or see bilibili/ijkplayer or ffmepg

+The libraries currently in use are modified on the basis of the official 0.8.8 version of bilibili/ijkplayer.

+Modified source code can view [Gitee](https://gitee.com/kikt/ijkplayer_thrid_party).

 ### iOS

 Because the libraries of some iOS codes are large, a pod-dependent ijkplayer library for hosting iOS is created.